 - Jetstar Japan, a partnership between the Qantas Group, Japan Airlines, Mitsubishi Corporation and Century Tokyo Leasing Corporation

-- Jetstar Hong Kong, a partnership between China Eastern Airlines, Shun Tak Holdings and the Qantas Group (subject to regulatory approval).
+- Jetstar Hong Kong (subject to regulatory approval), a partnership between Shun Tak Holdings, China Eastern Airlines and the Qantas Group.

 The Jetstar brand design is based on the Southern Cross constellation, with the orange star representing the smallest star of the Cross, Epsilon Crucis.
 The airline’s colours, orange, silver and black were chosen for their bold and modern feel.

-As of February 2014, the Jetstar Group fleet consists of 116 aircraft, including:
+As of September 2014, the Jetstar branded airline fleet consists of 114 aircraft, including:

 - 97 Airbus A320-200 aircraft, seat-configured for up to 180 passengers

 - Six Airbus A321 aircraft, seat-configured for 220 passengers

-- Eight Airbus A330-200 aircraft, with two cabins (economy and business) for up to 310 passengers
+- Four Airbus A330-200 aircraft, with two cabins (economy and business) for up to 310 passengers

-Jetstar has 14 787 Dreamliners on order and these will gradually replace its existing A330 wide-body fleet.
-Jetstar will have an all 787 fleet by the end of 2015.
+Jetstar will gradually replace its existing A330 wide-body fleet with 787-8 Dreamliners by the end of 2015.
 These new-generation aircraft include features such as larger windows, improved cabin pressure to reduce jetlag and fuel consumption about 20 per cent lower than similar-sized aircraft.

 The Jetstar Group’s network is made up of more than 60 destinations in 16 countries and territories.
 Check out our interactive route map to find out exactly where we fly.